378 – Expenses for medical services not available in your area

 You can claim expenses for which you received or are entitled to receive a reimbursement only if the reimbursement is included in your income and cannot be deducted elsewhere in your return.

-In calculating expenses for medical services not available in your area, do not include:
+In calculating your expenses for medical services not available in your area, do not include:

 - transportation, travel or lodging expenses that you or your spouse paid for medical or dental services provided for purely cosmetic purposes;